-Pursuant to our ongoing focus on workplace safety, we continue to engage with industry groups, provide in-depth training on safety compliance, policies and work practices, and maintain a robust personal protective equipment program in adherence with the latest Occupational Safety and Health Administration's (OSHA) regulations.
-In 2018, our risk mitigation efforts included updating the Administrative Safety & Health (ASH) Manual, which incorporates OSHA regulations into internal policies and procedures for maintaining compliance.
-We also participated in two safety observations in 2018, the Rural Electric Safety Achievement Program (RESAP) and the Electric Cooperative Safety Accreditation Program (ECSAP) of Georgia.
-We received strong performance scores in a majority of the selected categories under both observations.
+During 2020, we prioritized using efficient and innovative methods to provide safety and training support services in response to the COVID-19 pandemic.
+We continued to engage with industry groups, provide training on safety compliance, policies and work practices, and maintain a robust personal protective equipment program in accordance with the latest Occupational Safety and Health Administration's (OSHA) regulations.
+Our risk mitigation efforts included updates to ten policies in our Administrative Safety & Health (ASH) Manual, which incorporates applicable OSHA standards into internal policies and procedures for maintaining compliance.